City of Gold (2010 film): Plot

-Rane is distraught that just as the court is about to give its verdict, the owners have tricked them taking advantage of their desperate situation.
+Rane is distraught that just as the court is about to give its verdict, the owners have tricked them, taking advantage of their desperate situation.

-Sometime later Baba finally achieves his dream of a becoming a professional playwright and is about to take his mother to the first show of his play.
-His mother is overwhelmed by his success and after a long hard life, she finally sees some hope.
-When she reads his name in the newspaper she dies out of shock.
+Sometime later, Baba finally achieves his dream of becoming a professional playwright and is about to take his mother to the first show of his play.
+His mother is overwhelmed by his success, and after a long, hard life, she finally sees some hope.
+When she reads his name in the newspaper, she dies out of shock.

 Baba finishes his narration and takes his fiance to meet all the characters he had narrated in his story.
-Rane is still delusional that he will win the legal battle, the rest of them have got their lives back on track and Speedbreaker runs his gang along with his friends.
+Rane is still delusional that he will win the legal battle; the rest of them have got their lives back on track, and Speedbreaker runs his gang along with his friends.

 Production

 The director of the film Mahesh Manjrekar writes in the director notes:"When I took a sabbatical from Hindi cinema close to four years ago, I promised myself that if and only if an exceptional subject came my way would I venture back to do a Hindi film.
 Lalbaug Parel is that subject."After completing the script in 2007, Manjrekar decided to wait until he could find a producer who would be willing to do a film without musical numbers.
 Eventually, DAR Motion Pictures produced the film.